-Jaya, in her youth was vivacious.
+Jaya, in her youth, was vibrant.
 She was doing a favour by taking his mind off the impending speech.
-Not, just that, she was equally curious about this young Indian who appeared smart, though a touch nervous.
+Not, just that, she was equally curious about this young Indian who appeared smart, though, a touch nervous.

-“My name is Girish and I hate to admit, I am not thinking too much other than my speech now.
-I am not being rude, it is just that, I do not want to goof it up.”
+“My name is Girish, and I hate to admit, I am not overthinking other than my speech now.
+I am not rude; it is just that I do not want to goof it up.”

-He continued and his nervousness showed, “I am shy and introvert by nature.
+He continued, and his nervousness showed, “I am shy and introverted by nature.
 Sometimes I fear I may lose my words when I am in the middle of my speech.”

 Jaya eagerly listened, “However, I have made a mental note, Jaya.
 And it would be a pleasure to catch up with you,” and nervously went back to the speech papers he was holding.

 It was a yes as far as Jaya was concerned.
 Their conversation was interrupted when a colleague of Girish’s asked him to come inside the auditorium.

 Girish was at the convention to deliver a lecture on his research findings on empowering homemakers and women.
 It focussed on giving financial assistance and other aids to the small-scale industry schemes in developing and under-developed countries.